Skip to main content

 Art time

 Less ephemeral but just as engaging are Tasmania’s leading art galleries.
-Don’t miss a cool winter’s day spent pondering sex and death in the warmth of Mona, and take a deep-dive into questions of status at the new Namedropping exhibition.
+Don’t miss a cool winter’s day spent pondering sex and death in the warmth of Mona and dig into Théo Mercier’s immense new Mirrorscape exhibition (15 February 2025–16 February 2026) constructed entirely from sand and running for a full year.Or head for the elegant galleries of the esteemed Hadley's Art Prize (July) where Australian landscapes transport you across the continent.

 Creative community

 When someone’s really, really good at doing something and they’re willing to show you the ropes, it’s plain foolish not to listen.
-Spark your inner creative at a spoon-carving workshop with Phoenix Creations in the artistic hamlet of Cygnet.
-Nearby, visit the working studios of the Artisan’s Hand to watch the artists at work, wander the gallery and shop their wares.
+Blend your own heady floral scent at a Bridestowe Lavender Estate fragrance workshop in Nabowla, or forge new skills on a blacksmithing or knifemaking workshop with Mattila Studio in the heart of Hobart.

 Artsy accommodation

 Queenstown’s Empire Hotel features a National Trust-listed staircase carved from Tasmanian blackwood.
-Admire the craftmanship before savouring a hearty meal paired with local wine in the hotel restaurant – ideal after a day exploring the west coast.
+Admire the craftmanship before savouring a spicy mulled wine and a hearty meal in the hotel restaurant – ideal after a day exploring the west coast.

 In the far north west, Ship Inn Stanley could be a work of art itself, with the Nut providing a dramatic backdrop.
-Relax and unwind by the fire, and absorb the fascinating stories of this building’s industrious past.
+Relax and unwind by the fire with a warming glass of muscat and absorb the fascinating stories of this building’s industrious past.

 Please add a valid name